PoCInnovation/Workshops/security/steganography-2/README.md

 # [](https://github.com/PoCInnovation/Pool2021/blob/master/Security/Steganography/README.md#useful-tools) Ressources
  - [Stegsolve](https://www.wechall.net/de/forum/show/thread/527/Stegsolve_1.3/) is an old but very useful tool that allows you to analyze an image with some filters.
- - [Steghide](https://github.com/StefanoDeVuono/steghide) is a steganography program that hides data in various kinds of image and audio files , only supports these file formats : `JPEG, BMP, WAV and AU`. but it’s also useful for extracting embedded and encrypted data from other files.
+ - [Steghide](https://github.com/StefanoDeVuono/steghide) is a steganography program that hides data in various kinds of image and audio files , only supports these file formats: `JPEG, BMP, WAV and AU`. but it’s also useful for extracting embedded and encrypted data from other files.
  - Strings is a basic linux command that displays the displayable strings in a file of any type.
 This should be one of the reflex that you should have when you see a file that you think contains hidden data.
  - [Sonic visualizer](https://www.sonicvisualiser.org) is a tool for viewing and analyzing the contents of audio files, however it can be helpful when dealing with audio steganography.
 You can reveal hidden shapes in audio files.
  - [exiftool](https://exiftool.org) is a great tool for working with metadata in image, audio, and video files. exiftool enables you to read, write, copy, and edit the metadata.
 It is interesting to note that exiftool can write to read-only files if the user has write permission in the directory.